nosco/hx/README.md

 ### hx.react/defcomponent: ([name constructor & body])

 This macro creates a React component class.
-Is the JS equivalent of `class {name} extends React.Component { ... `. `constructor` is passed in `this` and must _return it._ Additional methods and static properties can be passed in, similar to `defrecord` / `deftype`.
+Is the CLJS equivalent of `class {name} extends React.Component { ... `. `constructor` is passed in `this` and must _return it._ Additional methods and static properties can be passed in, similar to `defrecord` / `deftype`.
 Methods are automatically bound to `this`.